YOUTH SOCCER LANDSCAPE

 HOW WE CAN HELP YOUR TEAM AND THE YOUTH SOCCER COMMUNITY

-Our Summer 2020 events are built around "bringing soccer back, one day at a time".
+Our 2021 events are built around "bringing soccer back, one day at a time".
 We will host a series of 1 day 'friendly' game events where teams of all levels of ability, from all parts of Missouri, can meet at a neutral site and play competitive games with teams from other parts of town.
 No overnight stay in hotel rooms, no overpriced tournament tuition, no unnecessary injury/safety risks.

 There is a great deal of uncertainty in all of our lives due to Covid-19.
 The soccer community will face many challenges as we work to find a new 'normal' when we return to play over the coming months.
 Some of the primary concerns that families, teams, and club officials have raised: